Floyd Council: Biography

 Born in Chapel Hill, North Carolina, United States, to Harrie and Lizzie Council, he began his musical career on the streets of Chapel Hill in the 1920s, performing with two brothers, Leo and Thomas Strowd, as the Chapel Hillbillies.
 In the late 1920s and early 1930s he and Blind Boy Fuller busked in the Chapel Hill area.
 Council recorded twice for ARC at sessions with Fuller in the mid-1930s, all examples of the Piedmont style.

 Council married Pearly Mae Farrington, daughter of Libert and Annie Farrington of Chapel Hill, North Carolina.

 Council suffered a stroke in the late 1960s, which partially paralyzed his throat muscles and slowed his motor skills, but did not significantly damage his cognitive abilities.
 The folklorist Peter B. Lowry attempted to record him one afternoon in 1970, but Council never regained his singing or playing abilities.
 Accounts say that he remained sharp in mind.

 Council died in 1976 of a heart attack, after moving to Sanford, North Carolina.
 He was buried at White Oak AME Zion Cemetery in Sanford.

-In 2014, the Killer Blues Headstone Project placed a headstone for Floyd Council.
+In 2014, the Killer Blues Headstone Project placed a headstone for him.